Laying the Foundation for Agroforestry Design

-Join us for an immersive, farmer-focused agroforestry workshop that will begin to equip you with the knowledge, skills, and tools necessary to design agroforestry systems for your own farm!
+Join us for an immersive, farmer-focused agroforestry workshop that will begin to equip you with the knowledge, background, and tools necessary as you consider designing agroforestry systems for your own farm!

 The morning will delve into the history, principles, and practical applications of agroforestry, focusing on creating resilient, biodiverse, and economically viable landscapes.
 Explore how agroforestry fits within the broader context of a working farm, enhancing productivity and sustainability while supporting the needs of farmers and the environment.